-Beyond technical training, the training encourages reflection on the place of these crafts in the current landscape of decorative arts, between heritage restoration and contemporary innovation.
-It also raises awareness of the importance of preserving these artisanal skills, essential to the transmission of cultural heritage.
+Beyond the technical aspects, the training encourages reflection on the role of plasterwork in contemporary decorative arts, between heritage restoration and current creation.
+It also emphasizes the importance of preserving and passing on these artisanal skills, essential for the conservation of cultural heritage.

-The techniques taught by Éric Leblanc, long essential in the enhancement of architectural heritage, require great skill and a thorough understanding of materials.
-Today, they are taught only in a few specialized settings, making their transmission all the more urgent and essential.
+Plasterwork techniques, once central to the enhancement of architectural heritage, demand great precision and a solid knowledge of materials.
+Today, they are only taught in a few specialized institutions, making their preservation particularly urgent.

 Morning